The sensational murder of Jane Macrae in July 1777 made her one of the best known women of the 19th century.

-She was a young Loyalist who went to upstate New York to meet her fiancé, a lieutenant in Lt.
+This much is true: Jane Macrae was a young Loyalist who went to upstate New York to meet her fiancé, a lieutenant in Lt.
 Gen. John Burgoyne’s army.

 The news of her unavenged murder spread quickly, fueling outrage and fear throughout upstate New York and Vermont (then the New Hampshire Grants).
 Continental Army enlistments spiked and resistance to the British so strengthened the patriots they won the Battles of Saratoga.

 Propaganda about her murder also built support for the 1779 Sullivan Expedition, a campaign led by Maj.
 Gen. John Sullivan against Loyalists and the four American Iroquois tribes that sided with the British.
 And James Fenimore Cooper used the tale in The Last of the Mohicans.

 Some of it is true, and some of it isn’t.
 Some we’ll never know.